Do You Notice Any Of These Issues With Your Teen?

 Children, especially teenagers, process divorce differently at every age.
 Divorce can rush self-sufficiency in teenagers and put school on the back burner if parents aren't careful to maintain a careful eye on their teen's behavior and emotional well-being.

 Even though studies found that children of divorce had a higher high school dropout rate, that doesn't mean your teen is destined to drop out or struggle in school.
 Good communication, attentiveness, and just being an all-around good parent can help keep your child on track.
-In this eBook, Molly B. Kenny discusses the different theories and stereotypes surrounding teens of divorce and shares information and resources to help you connect with your child and usher her into a successful adulthood.
+In this eBook, Molly B. Kenny discusses the different theories and stereotypes surrounding teens of divorce and shares information and resources to help you connect with your child and usher them into a successful adulthood.